iden3/iden3.github.io/mkdocs/docs/w3c/proofs/bjj.md

 Suite Definition
 ----------------

-The BabyJubjub 2021 signature suite MUST be used in conjunction with the signing and verification algorithms in the Linked Data Signatures \[\[LD-SIGNATURES\]\] specification.
+The BabyJubjub 2021 signature suite MUST be used in conjunction with the signing and verification algorithms in the Linked Data Signatures [specification](https://w3c.github.io/vc-data-integrity/).
 The suite consists of the following algorithms:

 | Parameter      | Value                              | Specification                                                                                                                                                              |